 No matter what you’re designing, keep these rules from Valley in mind: “Make sure your guests have enough elbow room at their place setting, be sure they have easy access to the essentials (water, wine, flatware, and conversation), and make sure the centerpieces don’t prevent them from seeing their dining partners.”

 Think about ways to keep your guests interacting with one another, too.
-Says Wilson, “Guests will be sitting to catch up instead of cutting a rug, so create a lounge area where everyone can relax after dinner.”
+Wilson emphasizes, “Guests will be sitting to catch up instead of cutting a rug, so create a lounge area where everyone can relax after dinner.”

 Wedding Designers’ Favorite Details for Small Weddings